 - EUR 3.3 billion total assets under management

 - Active in diverse sustainable sectors; from microfinance to arts and culture

 Triodos Investment Management is a globally recognised leader in impact investing and consists of Triodos Investment Management BV and Triodos Investment and Advisory Services BV, both wholly owned subsidiaries of Triodos Bank NV.

 Triodos Investment Management manages direct investments in a variety of sectors including energy and climate, inclusive finance, sustainable trade, organic farming, organic food and sustainable lifestyle companies, arts and culture, sustainable real estate and listed companies with above average environmental, social and governance (ESG) performance.

-Triodos Investment Management manages 18 funds.
+Triodos Investment Management manages 17 funds.
 They invest in Europe and emerging markets with a range of risk-return profiles and financial instruments.
-Its total assets under management in 2015 grew by 19% to EUR 3.1 billion (2014: 6%).

 Private and professional investors can invest in these funds.
 The investment funds for private investors are distributed by a number of banks, including the majority of Triodos Bank’s branches.
 Triodos Investment Management also maintains direct relationships with professional and institutional investors.

 Impact – delivering more than just financial results